r-barnes/richdem/docs/flow_metrics.rst

 adjacent pairs of its neighbouring cell.
 This line often falls between two neighbours.

-This is a divergent flow method.
+This is a divergent, deterministic flow method.

 .. image:: imgs/fm_dinfinity.png
     :width: 50%